harunpoyraz/harunpoyraz.github.io/_posts/2019-07-30-diva-android-solutions.markdown

 ![png]({{site.baseurl}}/pics/input1main.png)

-When working with databases valitating input so critical.
-I fit not done properly or not used properly sql injecttion vulnerability occurs.
-Below input returns  alll results n table.
+When working with databases validating input so critical.
+I fit not done properly or not used properly sql injection vulnerability occurs.
+Below input returns  all results in table.

 ![png]({{site.baseurl}}/pics/input_valiatecode.png)